 In the broadest sense, the return of Jesus Christ will bring deliverance not only to the Jewish people, but also to the people of God (who are now of all nationalities and backgrounds) and the whole world.
 Yet when we specifically consider what will happen to the people of God, the Bible has some important explanations and advice.

 Regarding people who have their names “written in the book,” this phrase seems to be referring to the “Book of Life”—a document containing the names of God’s faithful people (Philippians 4:3; Revelation 3:5; 13:8; 17:8; 20:12, 15; 21:27; 22:19).
 A careful study of the passages speaking of the “Book of Life” reveals that those whose names will be included in this book will be obedient to the instructions found in the Bible (especially note Revelation 3:5 and 20:12).

-Writing to Church members in Philadelphia, God said, “Because you have kept My command to persevere, I also will keep you from the hour of trial which shall come upon the whole world, to test those who dwell on the earth” (Revelation 3:10).
+God said to Church members in Philadelphia, “Because you have kept My command to persevere, I also will keep you from the hour of trial which shall come upon the whole world, to test those who dwell on the earth” (Revelation 3:10).
 Although we are not given every detail as to how God will protect His people during the end time, we do find two components of this protection.

 In type this occurred when the Roman army marched into Judea and surrounded the city of Jerusalem beginning around A.D.
-66. The final fulfillment of this sign will take place again at the time of the end.
+66. (Jerusalem fell in A.D.
+70.)
+The final fulfillment of this sign will take place again at the time of the end.